andrewufrank/uniform-error/README.md

 The reminder is a collection of things which I found useful once; it will be interesting to see how much is actually useful and used.

-The package depends on uniform-string, which depends on unif0rm-error for its handling of tests.
+The package depends on uniform-string.

-The StartApp is a bridge between the ErrIO to the standard IO monad.
+The StartApp is a bridge between the ErrIO used here and the standard IO monad in `main:: IO ()`